Preah Maha Ghosananda: Restoration

 Maha Ghosananda served as a key figure in post-Communist Cambodia, helping to restore the nation state and to revive Cambodian Buddhism.
 In 1980, he served as a representative of the Cambodian nation-in-exile to the United Nations.

 In 1980 Maha Ghosananda and the Reverend Peter L. Pond formed the Inter-Religious Mission for Peace in Cambodia.
 Together they located hundreds of surviving monks and nuns in Cambodia so that they could renew their vows and take leadership roles in Cambodian temples around the world.
 In June 1980 the Thai Government decided to forcibly repatriate thousands of refugees.
 Pond and the Preah Maha Ghosananda organized a protest against the forced repatriation of refugees from Sa Kaeo Refugee Camp.

 In 1988, Maha Ghosananda was elected as sanghreach (sangharaja) by a small gathering of exiled monks in Paris.
 He agreed to accept the position provisionally, until a complete, independent monastic hierarchy could be established in Cambodia.
 At the time, Venerable Tep Vong was the titular head of a unified Cambodian sangha, having been appointed to the position in 1981 by the Vietnamese-backed People's Republic of Kampuchea.

+Fellow monks elected him a Supreme Cambodian Buddhist Patriarch 1988.
 In 1989, he returned full-time to Cambodia, taking up residence at Wat Sampeou Meas in Phnom Penh.
+In the late 1980s Ghosananda moved to Leverett Massachusetts in the United States at the invitation of local monks.